Fluffernuttersandwich/Better7D2DbyFNS/README.md

 # Better 7D2D by FNS
-This is an Overhaul Modlist for the game 7 Days to Die using Wabbajack and ModOrganizer2 (MO2).
+This is an Overhaul Modlist for the game 7 Days to Die using Wabbajack and ModOrganizer2 (MO2) applications.

 ## Vision for this Collection